sfeakes/AqualinkD/README.md

   <tr><td colspan="2">
      Both Interfaces
      <ul>
-        <li>If you load the web page in a mobile device browser, then save to desktop an app will be created for you.</li>
+        <li>If loading the web page in a mobile device browser, you will need to save to desktop where an app will be created for you.</li>
-        <li>Order and options shown are configurable</li>
+        <li>The order and options shown are configurable for your individual needs and/or preferences.</li>
    </ul>
    </td></tr>
    <tr><td colspan="2">
      Default Interfaces
    <ul>
-     <li>The layout & functionality are a from Appple HomeKit interface, only this works in any browser or mobile device.</li>
+     <li>The layout and functionality are from the Apple HomeKit interface.
+This works in any browser or on any mobile device.</li>
-      <li>Customizable tile icons & background image. (can hide any tile)</li>
+      <li>Customizable tile icons & background images.
+(Tiles not used can be hidden).</li>
-      <li>Thermostst, SWG & Light tiles have more options (like setting heater setpoint, light mode etc) that can be accessed with a long press</li>
+      <li>Thermostat, SWG & Light tiles have more options (ie: setting heater temperature, salt generating percentage and light mode etc).
+These options are accessible by pressing and holding the tile icon.</li>
-      <li>Support live background imags (ie poll camera for still image every X seconds)</li>
+      <li>Supports live background images (ie: poll camera for still image every X seconds).</li>
       </ul>
    </td></tr>
  </table>

 ### Simulator
-Designed to mimic AqualinkRS6 All Button keypad, and just like the keypad you can use it to completley configure the master control panel<br>
+Designed to mimic AqualinkRS6 All Button keypad and (like the keypad) is used to fully configure the master control panel<br>
 <img src="extras/simulator.png?raw=true" width="550">

 ### In Apple Home app.
 <img src="extras/HomeKit2.png?raw=true" width="800"></img>
-* (Salt Water Generator is configured as Thermostat as it's the closest homekit accessory type, so &deg;=% and Cooling=Generating)
+* (NOTE: Salt Water Generator is configured as a Thermostat.
+It is the closest homekit accessory type; so &deg;=% and Cooling=Generating).
-* Full support for homekit scenes, so can make a "Spa scene" to turn spa on, set spa heater particular temperature, turn spa blower on, etc etc)
+* Full support for homekit scenes: ie: Create a "Spa scene" to: "turn spa on, set spa heater to X temperature and turn spa blower on", etc etc).

 ### In Home Assistant
 <img src="extras/HomeAssistant2.png?raw=true" width="800"></img>